edgepopgen/edgelab/_pages/research.md

 One major interest of the lab is the evolution of complex traits---traits that are influenced by many genes, the environment, and their interaction.
 We consider the role of evolutionary-genetic forces in shaping trait variation and in creating the genotype--phenotype associations detected in genome-wide association studies (GWAS).
 One goal of this research is to improve methods to detect and interpret trait-associated genetic variation.

-We are also interested in intersections of population genetics with questions of broader societal importance, such as genetic privacy and forensic genetics.
-We collaborate and consult with experts in other fields to pursue these questions, including legal experts, philosophers, and social scientists.
+We are also interested in intersections of population genetics with questions such as genetic privacy and forensic genetics.

+Some work in the lab does not naturally fit into one of these broad themes and is driven by the specific interests of lab members or our collaborators.

 <br>